 James Chabot Provincial Park & Beach in Invermere BC lies nestled between the rugged peaks of the Purcell Mountains in the west and the Canadian Rocky Mountains in the east.
 Perched at the northern tip of Lake Windermere, this tiny oasis of green is about a kilometre from the crossroads where the Invermere access road meets Highway 93/95.

-The park is located in an area now known as Athalmer, which along with the northern end of the lake, contained first nation settlements in the pre-colonial period.
+The park is located in an area now known as Athalmer, which, along with the northern end of the lake, contained First Nation settlements in the pre-colonial period.
 These settlements were frequented during salmon runs in the Columbia River salmon beds (called Kwataqnuk, meaning ‘where the water leaves the lake’).
-These salmon beds are now gone, due to the damming of the lower reaches of the river.
+Unfortunately, the salmon beds are now gone, due to the damming of the lower reaches of the river.

 Just 14 hectares in size, this little park offers a wealth of recreation for the family.
 A broad sandy beach rims the shore of the lake for great swimming and water play.
 There is an adventure playground and volleyball court in the open grassy play area, providing hours of fun for every member of the family.
-There are clean, wheel-chair accessible washrooms, change rooms and cold running water, as well as picnic tables.
+Clean, wheel-chair accessible washrooms, change rooms and cold running water, as well as picnic tables, make this an ideal spot for family adventures.
 There is also plenty of RV-accessible parking.